-Tarter or calculus is found in some horses but not in others.
-Sometimes it is on 1 canine, sometimes all 4 but it is most commonly found on the lower canines.
+Tartar, or dental calculus, forms on the teeth of some horses but not on the teeth of others.
+Sometimes it is on one canine, sometimes all four, but most commonly found on the lower canines.
 It can also be found on the incisors and rarely on the cheek side of the upper first few cheek teeth.
-What they all have in common is that tarter always appears at the gum line.
+However, they all have in common that tartar always appears at the gum line first.

-I believe the location of tarter is protective and should be considered an early indicator of developing EOTRH.
-Please read the blogs on EOTRH in the “Related Materials” tab.
+I believe the existence of the tartar is protective and should be considered an early indicator of the development of EOTRH.
+Please read the posts on EOTRH.

 ⬇︎ Click or tap on any image to fully open it.
 Swipe or click the arrow to move through the gallery. ⬇︎